 - Served as special litigation counsel to an asbestos debtor in litigation respecting the estimation of asbestos-related liability.

-- Represented one of Russia’s largest wireless carries in federal securities litigation.
+- Obtained dismissal of one of Russia’s largest wireless carriers in federal securities litigation.

-- Represented a bankruptcy estate in litigation regarding post-closing asset purchase agreement disputes relating to working capital adjustments, management fee calculation and liability assumptions.
+- Represented trust in litigation regarding post-closing asset purchase agreement disputes relating to working capital adjustments, management fee calculation and liability assumptions.

 - Columbia Law School